TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 2/Joel 2.22.md

 ---

-Be not afraid, ye beasts of the field; for the pastures of the wilderness do spring, for the tree beareth its fruit, the fig-tree and the vine do yield their strength.
+Don't be afraid, you animals of the field; for the pastures of the wilderness spring up, for the tree bears its fruit.
+The fig tree and the vine yield their strength.